+Illinois residents, it’s time to bet!
+Inhabitants of Illinois are now able to bet in both retail and online sportsbooks in the Prairie State.
 Thanks in part to Gov. J.B.
-Pritzker, Illinois will soon join other states with legal, regulated sports betting.
+Pritzker, Illinois has joined other states with legal, regulated sports betting.
 In June 2019, Pritzker signed a $45 billion capital plan, part of which included sports betting.

 Illinois sports betting made its official debut in March 2020, as BetRivers Sportsbook welcomed the state’s first legal wager.

 Online sportsbooks went live in the summer of 2020, with in-person registration required for online betting.
 Then, on March 5, online registration and account activation became available throughout the state and eliminated the need to visit a local casino before placing that first bet.

 The guide below is your complete resource for all things sports betting in Illinois.
 We have all the latest in updates, news and great bonus offers from the top online sportsbooks in the Land of Lincoln.

 What you can bet on right now in Illinois

 Updated: March 2022

 As of March 5, online sports betting registration is permanently back in Illinois.
 BetMGM Sportsbook has launched, becoming the seventh online operator in IL.
 Another big name, Caesars Sportsbook, relaunched its app in Illinois days after the in-person registration requirement became a thing of the past.
 As part of the launch, Caesars also debuted its new Liberty technology platform.

 There could be more online sportsbooks on the way, as there are currently three anonymous pending applicants for online-only licenses.

 Last year, Illinois set a then-state record with $633.6 million in March sports betting handle.
 With in-person registration in the rearview mirror, IL could shatter its monthly sports betting records in March 2022.